Chronic pot use can have serious effects on the brain, experts say

 At first he just smoked on school breaks, three or four times during the school year.
 "But before I knew it, it was summer and I was smoking daily," he said.
 "It just gave me a feeling I had never experienced before.”

 After four years of heavy use, Warner noticed that his short-term memory was starting to fray.
 He avoided talking to people, and festering feelings of anxiety and depression grew.
 He tried to mask them with weed, deepening his dependency.
-In 2010 Warner upended his life, quitting his job and breaking up with his girlfriend.
+In 2010 Warner upended his life, breaking up with his girlfriend and seeking recovery.

 “I was hopeless.
 I realized that this lifestyle of being miserable and getting high was never going to change.
 I didn’t want to go through a 30- to 40-year cycle of going to work and coming home and getting high.
 I didn’t see an escape from that.
 That kind of shook me,” Warner said.